 Modern being the early 1930s.
 I've got the April 1943 fifth printing, and they've updated the appendices for then-current tube data and basing, but I don't think anything else was changed.

 This is a huge book.
 Even without the tube data it's over 1,200 pages.
 The book is divided into two major sections: the first covers test equipment (meters, tube testers, analyzers and signal generators); the second with how to troubleshoot and repair radios of then-current types, including both TRFs and superhets, and deals with home sets, car radios and marine units.
 But again, this is current as of the mid-1930s.

 Radio Servicing Course is from a few years earlier and is a much slimmer volume, but what I say below applies to both.

 Ghirardi was a long-time contributor to the magazine Radio News, and he's a very good writer.
 While it lacks the informal ease of Frye's Basic Radio Course, it is written in a clean, straightforward manner that reads easily.

-I like the book because I find it readable and interesting, but of limited value because of its age.
-If you work on radios up to this era, it's probably fine, but it's too early to be useful for many radios.
-The section on test equipment is interesting because he goes into real detail on how things work, how to build your own, and the differences between popular commercial models; but again, the state of the art then was primarily VOMs at 1,000Ω/V DC, emission-only tube testers, and so forth.
+I like these books because I find them readable and interesting, but of limited value because of their age.
+If you work on radios up to this era, either are probably fine (though Modern would be better because it's more extensive), but they're both too early to be useful for many radios.
+The descriptions of test equipment are interesting because he goes into real detail on how things work, how to build your own, and the differences between popular commercial models; but again, the state of the art then was primarily VOMs at 1,000Ω/V DC, emission-only tube testers, and so forth.

-I would not recommend it to a beginner as an introduction.
-I would suggest it to someone who's already been around a bit and wants to be immersed in pre-octal era radio technology.
+I would not recommend these to a beginner as an introduction.
+I would suggest them to someone who's already been around a bit and wants to be immersed in pre-octal era radio technology.